pnp/docker-spfx/README.md

 exit
 ```

-You can also use this image for [Visual Studio remote containers](./RemoteContainers.md)
+You can also use this image for [Visual Studio development containers](./DevelopmentContainers.md)

 ## Available tags